kurtosis-tech/kurtosis/docs/docs/get-started/quickstart.md

 Introduction
 ------------

 Welcome to the [Kurtosis][homepage] quickstart!
 This guide takes ~5 minutes and will walk you through how to use a Kurtosis package to spin up a distributed system over Docker.
-Specifically, you will use the [eth2-package][eth2-package] to bootstrap and start-up a private Ethereum testnet.
+Specifically, you will use the [ethereum-package][ethereum-package] to bootstrap and start-up a private Ethereum testnet.

 Kurtosis is a platform for packaging and launching environments of containerized services and serve two types of users: the author of an environment definition, referred to as a [Kurtosis package][packages-reference], and the consumer or user of the environment definition.
 This quickstart is intended to put you in the shoes of the consumer - someone who needs a quick and easy way to get a production-like environment to develop and test changes quicker for your distributed system.
 A separate guide is [available here][how-to-set-up-postgres-guide] to introduce you to the world of Kurtosis package authoring and how one might define and build an environment with Kurtosis for themselves or for their team.